zphixon/sponk/README.md

 (eventually) A very small array-oriented language.

 Sponk mostly follows the same philosophy of J, except it has a slightly more sane syntax.
+Also with APL symbols because I love the shit out of them.

 ## todo
 * [ ] specification
 * [ ] parser
 * [ ] interpreter
 * [ ] compiler to shader language????
+* [ ] row polymorphism??

 ## lil ideas

+if ⍴⍴array > 2 you can name the ranks??? that sounds super dope, and select ranks like ⌽⍉⊖ with those names instead of ridiculous [rank] syntax

 Sponk operates on n-dimensional arrays.